tmj1432/Capstone-Deep-Learning-/README.md

 <img width="550" alt="Screenshot 2022-12-30 at 8 41 06 PM" src="https://user-images.githubusercontent.com/113895589/210071196-80f3eb6c-e628-4a80-abc6-e20d850018df.png">

+From the classification report, we can see that our model has a **recall score of 100% for angry faces**.

 5) Understanding the Model

+6) Deploying the model on GoogleColab

+Example shown in video above.

 ## Phase 2 : Transfer Learning